IATI/IATI-Guidance/en/financial-transactions.rst

 Contextual information
 ----------------------

 Thematic (sector) and geographic (country and region) details can be published either once per activity, or for each transaction.
 They should be published at the same level.
 They must not appear at both activity and transaction levels.
-Please see the :doc:`thematic <en/activity-thematic-focus>` (sector) and :doc:`geographic <en/countries-regions>` (country and region) pages for more details.
+Please see the :doc:`thematic <activity-thematic-focus>` (sector) and :doc:`geographic <countries-regions>` (country and region) pages for more details.

 Further classifications
 -----------------------

 There are several classifications that can be added to a particular transaction, such as the type of finance and how It is being shared.
 These values override the default values published at activity level.
-For information on these classifications, see the :doc:`activity classifications <en/activity-classifications>` page.
+For information on these classifications, see the :doc:`activity classifications <activity-classifications>` page.

 .. meta::
   :title: Financial transactions